 It’s just about rhubarb season here in Montana, we just need a few more warm-ish weeks to ripen the stalks.
 For now, I’m grateful for rhubarb from the Pacific Northwest and strawberries from California.
 This compote is a great way to enjoy both, and is just the thing for a Memorial Day weekend.

-Most strawberry-rhubarb concoctions have you add the strawberries after you’ve cooked the rhubarb, but go with a jam approach to minimize any risk of bacteria, as I usually want to store the sauce for a week of breakfasts and treats, drizzled over everything from yogurt and pancakes to ice cream.
+Most strawberry-rhubarb concoctions have you add the strawberries after you’ve cooked the rhubarb, but I prefer a jam approach to minimize any risk of bacteria.
+I keep my compote for a week and use it for breakfasts and treats, drizzled over everything from yogurt and pancakes to ice cream.

 Strawberry Rhubarb Compote